Theodor van Pee

-Theodorus van Pee (1668–1746) was an 18th-century painter and art dealer from the Northern Netherlands.
+Theodorus van Pee (1668–1746) was an 18th-century painter and art dealer from the Dutch Republic.

 Biography

 Born in Amsterdam in 1668 or 1669, he was a son of the painter Jan van Pee and his wife Hendrika.
 His father moved to Antwerp when Theodor was still a child, and the boy was brought up in the household of his maternal grandparents in Amsterdam.
 At the age of eighteen he was apprenticed to a jeweller in order to qualify for admission to the Goldsmiths’ Guild in the city but, when twenty, he sought his father’s permission to abandon his articles and train as a painter.
 His father initially withheld consent, counselling that the life of an artist was precarious and that "the golden wings of Mercury offer better shelter than the flimsy wings of Saint Luke" (Luke being the patron saint of painters).
 However, in the face of his son’s sustained entreaties, the elder van Pee eventually relented.

 Theodor is generally said to have become his father’s pupil but his maternal grandfather, Mathijs Hendriks Krayvelt, was also a painter and is likely to have had a hand in his training.
 Krayvelt was nervous when Theodor wished to spend time in Rome studying the works of artists such as Raphael, Giulio Romano and Correggio, fearing the young man might return reciting Catholic verses rather than the prayers of Johann Habermann.
 However, despite his various foreign travels, Theodor remained a Lutheran all his life.

 He was still living with his Krayvelt grandparents in Amsterdam’s Haarlemmerdijk when, on 9 May 1682, banns of his marriage to the eighteen-year-old Neeltje Peters van Bassevelde were published.